binbashar/le-ref-architecture-doc/docs/first-steps/management-account.md

 # Orchestrate the Management account
 Finally we reach the point in which you'll get to actually create the infrastructure in our AWS environment.

 Some accounts and layers rely on other accounts/layers being already deployed, creating dependencies between each other and establishing an order in which all layers should be deployed.
 We will go through these dependency chains in order.

-!!! success "Basic Landing Zone AWS Expenses"
+!!! success "Costs associated with this solution"
     By default this AWS Reference Architecture configuration should not incur in any costs.

-The **management** account is used to configure and access all AWS Organizations managed accounts, also, billing and financial decisions are enforced though this account.
+The **management** account is used to configure and access all the accounts in the AWS Organization.
+Consolidated Billing and Cost Management are also enforced though this account.

 ## Deploy the Management account's layers
 To begin, place yourself in the `management` account directory.
 ``` bash
 cd management
 ```

 ### Terraform backend layer
 Move into the `us-east-1/base-tf-backend` directory and run:
 ``` bash
 leverage terraform init --skip-validation
 leverage terraform apply